Professor Andrew Smith

 - Professor of Sociology (Sociology)

 My main area of interest is the study of literature, sport and creative cultures more generally, in the colonial and postcolonial contexts.
 My doctoral research involved empirical work with the Nigerian expatriate community in the West of Scotland, and an investigation of the experiences of authors and artists working in Nigeria, and I have been involved with the discussion of the concepts of cultural hybridity, diaspora and migration in recent social and cultural theory.

-Finally I am, whenever I have a spare moment, trying to work on a small project, with the help of Prof. Bridget Fowler, called 'Reading Poetry Today', which examines the ways in which different readers engage with and make sense of contemporary poetry.
+At present I am working on a small project, with the help of Prof. Bridget Fowler, called 'Reading Poetry Today', which examines the ways in which different readers engage with and make sense of contemporary poetry.
 This is part of a wider project I am developing on the sociology of poetry, and which is intended to lead towards a new monograph on this topic.

-I supervise, or have supervised, students working in various areas related to my research interests, and am always interested in considering supervision in relation to projects in these areas: cultural sociology inlcuding the sociology of sport; empire, imperialism and postcolonialism; the sociology of racism and anti-racism; the sociology of everyday life; Black radical social theory.
+I have supervised nearly 20 PhD students to completion and am always interested in considering supervision in relation to projects in these areas: cultural sociology including the sociology of sport; empire, imperialism and postcolonialism; the sociology of racism and anti-racism; the sociology of everyday life; Black radical social theory.

 I have contributed sections to our Level 1A course (on the sociology of everyday life) and Level 1B course (on the sociology of racism); as well as to our Level 2a course (introductory 'classical' sociology) and our Level 2B course ('understanding popular culture').
 At Honours level I teach courses entitled: Understanding Empire, After Empire, Cultural Sociology and Black Radical Social Thought.
 I also contribute sessions on postcolonial approaches to various PGT programmes.